WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is happening in the signing phase?

-After all Alices have registered their inputs and change outputs, and all Bobs their anonset outputs, the coordinator has all the information to build the CoinJoin transaction and include his fee output.
+After all inputs and outputs are registered, the coordinator has all the information to build the coinjoin transaction.
 This raw transaction is sent to all Alices, each of them verifies the transaction is valid and then signs it.
-The signature is sent back to the coordinator who accumulates all of them and builds the signed final CoinJoin transaction.
+The signatures are sent back to the coordinator who accumulates all of them.
-The [singing phase](/using-wasabi/CoinJoin.md#signing) is concluded when the coordinator receives all the signatures.
+The [singing phase](/using-wasabi/CoinJoin.md#signing) is concluded when the coordinator receives all the valid signatures for all registered inputs.

 ### What is happening during the blame round?